-Katie Ledecky, Michael Phelps, Usain Bolt, and Simone Biles.
-These athletes and many others have swum, run, and somersaulted their way into our homes and hearts during this year’s Summer Olympics in Rio de Janeiro.
+Katie Ledecky, Michael Phelps, Usain Bolt and Simone Biles.
+These athletes and many others swam, ran, and somersaulted their way into our homes and hearts during the 2016 Summer Olympics in Rio de Janeiro.
 New and returning athletes step onto the biggest sports stage in the world every four years and leave as Olympic heroes.
 During the 1980s and 90s, one athlete stood above the rest – Carl Lewis.

 Lewis was an even more dominant long jumper.
-He won four consecutive Olympic gold medals in 1984, ’88, ’92, and ’96.
-Only two other men in Olympic history have won four consecutive gold medals in one event, Americans Al Oerter in the discus and most recently, swimmer Michael Phelps, who won his fourth gold medal in the 200 individual medley at this year’s games in Rio.
+He won four consecutive Olympic gold medals in 1984, ’88, ’92 and ’96.
+Only two other men in Olympic history have won four consecutive gold medals in one event, Americans Al Oerter in the discus and most recently, swimmer Michael Phelps, who won his fourth gold medal in the 200-meter individual medley at the 2016 games in Rio.

-Lewis’ father passed away in 1987.
+Lewis’ father died in 1987.
 At his funeral, Lewis placed his 1984 Olympic gold medal from the 100-meter dash in his father’s casket.
 Lewis has said he chose this medal because that race was his father’s favorite event.
 Lewis later said he told his mother, “Don’t worry.
 I’ll get another one.”
-Lewis would win his second Olympic gold medal in the 100-meters the next year, fulfilling the promise he had made.
+Lewis would win his second Olympic gold medal in the 100-meter dash the next year, fulfilling the promise he had made.

-In 2012 and 2013, Carl Lewis donated a large portion of his personal collection of memorabilia to the Museum, including the nine Olympic medals remaining in his possession.
-Included in the collection is a jersey worn by Lewis at the 1984 Olympics, the Olympic torches he carried in 1992 and 1996, medals and awards from other track and field events, and numerous photographs of Lewis at various competitions.
+In 2012 and 2013, Carl Lewis donated a large portion of his personal collection of memorabilia to the Museum.
+The donated items include the nine Olympic medals remaining in his possession, a jersey worn by Lewis at the 1984 Olympics, the Olympic torches he carried in 1992 and 1996, medals and awards from other track and field events, and photographs of Lewis at various competitions.

 Lewis has received many accolades and awards since retiring, including being named “World Athlete of the Century” by the International Association of Athletics Federations, “Sportsman of the Century” by the International Olympic Committee, and “Olympian of the Century” by Sports Illustrated.